Steel City Poetry Slam

 The Pittsburgh Poetry Collective’s poetry slam league.

 Now that you have ventured onto our webpage, you may be asking yourself “what is a poetry slam?”
 The Poetry Slam Poetry originated in 1986 at the Get Me High Lounge in Bucktown, Chicago.
-Slam Poetry is a rhetorical art where various individuals are giving an opportunity to present and perform original works of poetry to an audience.
-If you would like to perform at the Steel City Slam below will be listed some information that’ll inform you on our beliefs, expectations and rules regarding the Slam.
-A poetry slam is a poetry competition staged as an interactive show.
+A poetry slam is a poetry competition where various individuals are given an opportunity to present and perform original works of poetry to an audience staged as an interactive show.
 It puts a dual emphasis on writing and performance, encouraging poets to focus on what they’re saying and how they’re saying it.
-Poets receive a score for their work from judges selected from the audience.
-Typically, the emcee or another organizer selects the judges, who give numerical scores based on the poets’ content and performance.
+Poets receive a numerical score for their work based on the poets’ content and performance from judges typically selected from the audience.
+If you would like to compete in the Steel City Slam, our regular shows are open – sign up when you show up.

 Rules: